anuranjangyawali/dwm/README.md

 make install
 ```
 # Dependency
 I use pywal for colorscheme generation.
-Make sure you create a colorscheme and include your colors-wal-dwm.h in config.h before installing it. ;)
+Make sure you create a color scheme and include your colors-wal-dwm.h path in config.h before installing.